Open Studio Potter Handbook

-If there is anything unusual about the glazes, eg. thinner or thicker than ‘normal’, panning or anything else, please let us know.
+If there is anything unusual about the glazes, eg. thinner or thicker than ‘normal’, hard panning or anything else, please let us know.

-Our firing schedule is on a calendar in the kiln room.
-This schedule is to the best of our knowledge at the time it is made and is subject to change without notice.
 On average, work takes about one week to fire from the time it is left on the shelf.

 Keep in mind that when loading a kiln, priority will be given to classes and workshop pieces.

-Be aware that large work either tall or flat will take longer to get fired.
+Large work either tall or flat will take longer to get fired.